By Last Updated: June 3rd, 2026

 1. Click Apple menu > System Preferences and then click Apple ID.

-2. Click on Password & Security and then click Legacy Contact.
+2. Click Password & Security, then click Legacy Contact.

 4. Authenticate either with Touch ID or your Mac password, if asked to do so.